lindsfitz/readme-generator/README1.md

   *Follow these steps to properly install this application:*

-  To properly install this application, you will need to download the npm Inquirer package and require the fs dependencies in your CLI.
+  You will need to install node.js and inquirer for this application.

   ## Usage

-  *How to use this application:*
+  **How to use this application:**

-  In your CLI, you will need to run the command 'node index.js'.
-After this, answer the series of prompts and a README will automatically be generated based on user responses.
+  Enter 'node index.js' into the CLI and then follow the prompts.

   ## License